-FCL provides an alternate programming model based on Colored Petri Nets [35].
+FCL provides an alternate programming model based on Colored Petri Nets (CPNs) [35].
 Petri nets are related to production rule frameworks such as OPS5 [23] and CLIPS [48].
 A production rule watches a store of facts, waits for a particular set of matching facts to become available, and then produces new facts, possibly triggering other rules, and so on.
 This matching process is fundamentally a query process, like a relational join.
-Comparing with the Colored Petri Net model we can view a place in the Petri net as an unordered table in a database model.
+In comparison with the Petri net model, we can view a place in the Petri net as an unordered table in the database model.
 Petri nets and production rules are expressive enough to implement real business workflows, with prior work demonstrating how to use Petri nets as a compilation target for the standard Business Process Execution Language (BPEL) [38].
 However, although FCL is based on Petri nets, its native asset system is baked into the language framework, rather than being user defined.
 Our contribution is to unify these concerns: